Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear vision of where you’d like to be in the next year, or two years?
-If you don’t set realistic goals, it will hinder your progress.
-Set clear, short and long-term goals that prioritize those that will have the most impact on your career advancement.
-To boost job satisfaction Make sure these goals align with your personal preferences.
+Do you have a clear idea of where you want to be in the next one year or two years?
+Failing to set achievable goals will hinder progress.
+Create clear short-term and long-term objectives, prioritizing those with the greatest impact on your career advancement.
+In order to increase job satisfaction be sure your goals match personal interests.

 Neglecting Networking